abir-sol/docker-demo/3-text-extractor/README.md

-# Docker Compose Text Data Extraction Service
+# Docker Compose Medical Text Extraction Service

 This project demonstrates how to deploy a multi-container application using Docker Compose.
-In this demo, we are building a system where users can input natural language text, and the service processes the input using the OpenAI API, extracts structured data, and stores it in a PostgreSQL database.
+In this demo, I am building a system where users can input medical prescription text, and the service processes the input using the OpenAI API, extracts structured data, and stores it in a PostgreSQL database.
 Here's the project overview:

-1. **Frontend**: A Streamlit app for users to input natural language text.
+1. **Frontend**: A Streamlit app for users to input prescription text.
 2. **Backend**: A FastAPI app that handles the API endpoints and data processing.
-3. **Service**: A backend service that calls the OpenAI API to process the text.
-4. **Database**: A PostgreSQL database that stores the structured data.
+3. **Database**: A PostgreSQL database that stores the structured data.

 ## Project Structure